How to get the best out of your virtual agency

 drive or contribute to relevant discussions.
 If you’re a start-up – be

-As you get bigger and perhaps have larger budgets, your challenges as an organisation will change.
-There are more opportunities for competitors to hit back at you and you have to show you can continue to grow and defend yourself from all the FUD competitors will throw at your clients or prospects.
+There are more opportunities for competitors to hit back at you.
+You must show you can continue to grow and defend yourself from all the FUD competitors throw at your clients or prospects.

-Now you can start thinking about more commercial relationships with the analysts – white papers, subscriptions, speaking gigs or event support.
-And be sure any feedback is integrated into your internal market intelligence, and that sales / marketing teams benefit from the enhanced relationships.
+Now, you can start thinking about more commercial relationships with the analysts—white papers, subscriptions, speaking gigs, or event support.
+Be sure any feedback is integrated into your internal market intelligence and that sales/marketing teams benefit from the enhanced relationships.

 PR the big question do you phone or email journalists?